bahaidev/textbrowser/README.md

 1. Document and add screen-casts along with one for developers showing JSON format, metadata, and schemas); also use with shortcuts (including Bahá'í Library Online ones)
+1.  **Text box parsing**
+    1. Fix limitation that 0's don't change to 1's if not present as a minimum (e.g., if no 0 for Chapter number, then won't show anything).
+    1. Avoid need for separate `startEnd`; e.g., parse Rodwell or Sale?
+    1. Ideally work across browse field set and even book
+    1. Support anchor portion (e.g., `1:2:3-1:2:5#1:2:4`)
 1.  **Document server** including need for a `nodeActivate` call
 1.  **Move plug-in set-up** to run so setting indexedDB within `activateCallback.js`